In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 “I’m sorry if I didn’t/haven’t honored your grief journey.
 I love you and I am grateful to you.”

-As I witnessed that outpouring of love sent to them during their initial grief stage, there wasn’t jealousy, per say.
-Just a feeling of being awake at night, all alone.
-There wasn’t a lot of comfort given, and I’ve been in and out of grief from the instances in my childhood for approximately seven years now.
+As I witnessed the outpouring of love, sent to them right after their loss, there wasn’t jealousy, per say, on my end.
+There was an unjust feeling of being awake at night, all alone with my own internal pain.
+I’ve been in and out of my own grief for approximately seven years now.

-This simple note meant the world to me.
-And I am grateful for how it mediated my feelings.
-I feel so much more peace flooding my heart and soul.
+I am also grateful for how I’ve mediated my feelings through the whole experience, and so today, I feel so much more peace flooding my heart and soul.

 What a treasure that note was for me.
 Back to Jung’s Quote: